K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 # <div id='1'/> 1.
 Document Outline

 ### <div id='2'/> 1.1.
-Create PaaS-TA Portal Account
+Create K-PaaS AP Portal Account
 This document describes how to use configuration management user.

 ### <div id='3'/> 1.2.
 Range
 This document is written on how to use the Configuration Management User Portal based on the Windows environment.

 # <div id='4'/> 2.
-PaaS-TA User Portal Service
+K-PaaS AP User Portal Service

 ### <div id='5'/> 2.1.
-Create PaaS-TA Portal Account
+Create K-PaaS AP Portal Account
-Before creating a configuration management service, creating of PaaS-TA user portal account is required.
-For creating a user account or resetting the password for PaaS-TA, refer to PaaS-TA User Portal Guide.
+Before creating a configuration management service, creating of K-PaaS AP user portal account is required.
+For creating a user account or resetting the password for K-PaaS AP, refer to K-PaaS AP User Portal Guide.

 # <div id='6'/> 3.
 Configuration Management User Portal Service

 ### <div id='7'/> 3.1.
 Preparation Needed before Creating Configuration Management Service
 One Configuration Management Service can be created per organization.
-Refer to PaaS-TA User Portal Guide for details on creating a configuration management service.
+Refer to K-PaaS AP User Portal Guide for details on creating a configuration management service.

 ### <div id='8'/>  3.1.1.
 Login
-1. Access to PaaS-TA User Portal.
+1. Access to K-PaaS AP User Portal.
 ![002]

 2. Click the "Login" button.